reduxjs/reselect/README.md

 export default getVisibleTodosCreator
 ```

-As of React Redux v4.3.0, if `mapStateToProps` returns a function, React Redux will assume that it should be used to create a new `mapStateToProps` function when the component is created.
+If `mapStateToProps` returns a function, React Redux will assume that it should be used to create a new `mapStateToProps` function each time an instance of the component is created.

-In the example below `mapStateToPropsFactory` returns a new `mapStateToProps` function with its own copy of the `getVisibleTodos` selector:
+In the example below `mapStateToPropsFactory` returns a new `mapStateToProps` function with its own copy of the `getVisibleTodos` selector.
+By passing `mapStateToPropsFactory` to `connect`, each instance of `VisibleTodosList` will get its own `mapStateToProps` function, which in turn will contain its own copy of the `getVisibleTodos` selector.
+Memoization will now work correctly regardless of the order that the `VisibleTodoList` components are rendered in.

 #### `containers/VisibleTodoList.js`